-If you hold shares in a brokerage account, brokers are not entitled to vote on Proposal No. 1 in the absence of specific client instructions.
+If you hold shares in a brokerage account, brokers are not entitled to vote on Proposals No. 1, 3 and 4 in the absence of specific client instructions.
 Stockholders who hold shares in a brokerage account are encouraged to provide voting instructions to their broker.
 To vote shares held in "street name" at the Annual Meeting, you should contact your broker before the Annual Meeting to obtain a proxy form in your name.
 Under the rules that govern brokers who have record ownership of shares that are held in "street name" for their clients, who are the beneficial owners of the shares, brokers have discretion to vote these shares on "routine" matters, but not on non-routine matters.
-Proposal No. 1 is considered a non-routine matter on which banks, brokers and other nominees are not allowed to vote unless they have received voting instructions from the beneficial owner of the shares.
+Proposals No. 1, 3 and 4 are considered a non-routine matter on which banks, brokers and other nominees are not allowed to vote unless they have received voting instructions from the beneficial owner of the shares.
 Your bank, broker or other nominee will send you instructions on how you can instruct them to vote on these proposals.
-If you do not provide voting instructions, your bank, broker or other nominee will not vote your shares on this proposal.
-Therefore, your broker will not have discretionary authority to vote your shares with respect to Proposals No. 1.
+If you do not provide voting instructions, your bank, broker or other nominee will not vote your shares on these proposals.
+Therefore, your broker will not have discretionary authority to vote your shares with respect to Proposals No. 1, 3 and 4.
+The vote regarding compensation of the Company's Named Executive Officers (Proposal No. 3) is advisory and nonbinding in nature, but our Compensation Committee will take into account the outcome of the votes when considering future executive compensation arrangements.